Puja7629/Big_Data_Hadoop/README.md

 ## Preequisite:
 ### Steps:
 1. VIRTUALBOX: Doownload the virtual box and install it.
-2. HDP SANDBOX: Go to Cloudera.org search HDP(Hortonworks Data Platform) sandbox, In your left side you will see Downloads and check that, you will be landed to a next page and select as a virtualbox type and choose the version HDP2.6.5.(15Gb file) or go directly with this link to download HDP sandbox
+2. HDP 2.6.5 sandbox image for Virtualbox: Go to Cloudera.org search HDP(Hortonworks Data Platform) sandbox, In your left side you will see Downloads and check that, you will be landed to a next page and select as a virtualbox type and choose the version HDP2.6.5.(15Gb file) or go directly with this link to download HDP sandbox [https://www.cloudera.com/downloads/hortonworks-sandbox/hdp.html]